 The Lumière brothers, Auguste Marie Louis Nicolas and Louis Jean, were famous for their Cinématographe motion picture system and the short films they produced between 1895 and 1905.
 The famed duo held the world’s first public movie screening on December 28, 1895, at the Grand Café in Paris.
 Their directorial debut was La sortie des ouvriers de l’usine Lumière (Workers Leaving the Lumière Factory).
 The five-second-long black-and-white film simply showed workers leaving the Lumière factory and left the audience completely flabbergasted.
 In 1895, Louis Lumière supposedly said that cinema is “an invention without a future.”
 Oh, how little did he know…

 11. The oldest person who ever lived was a French woman named Jeanne Louise Calment

 The greatest fully authenticated age to which any human has ever lived is 122 years and 164 days.
 Jeanne Louise Calment was born in France on 21 February 1875 and died on 4 August 1997.
 She lived through the opening of the Eiffel Tower in 1889, two World Wars, and the invention of television, the modern motor car, and airplanes.
-Interestingly, life expectancy for women in France stood at 85.3 years in 2018 and 79.4 years for men.
-France also ranks 14th in the world for life expectancy with men and women living on average until 83 years old.
-Mmm, must be something in the water!
+France also ranks 20th in the world for life expectancy with men and women living on average until 82 years old.

 12. France legalized same-sex marriage in 2013